Commercial building exterior representing large-scale business financing

 The Section 179 Advantage at Scale

-If your business made $5M in profit last year and you're about to send a check to the IRS — stop.
-Purchase $2M in qualifying equipment with 10% down ($200K).
-Finance the remaining $1.8M.
-Section 179 lets you write off the full $2M in year one.
+If your business had strong profits last year and you're about to send a check to the IRS — stop.
+Purchase qualifying equipment with as little as 10% down and finance the rest.
+Section 179 lets you write off the full purchase price in year one.

-I've seen business owners write a $2M check to the IRS when they could have bought $2M in equipment, deducted all of it, and grown their business at the same time.
+I've seen business owners write huge checks to the IRS when they could have bought equipment, deducted the full purchase price, and grown their business at the same time.
 That's not smart tax planning.
-That's leaving three quarters of a million dollars on the table.
+That's leaving real money on the table — money that could have gone into your business instead of federal coffers.

 Financing Strategy